Sandu Tudor: Censorship and recovery

 The Romanian Revolution of 1989, which brought down Romanian communism, also signified a recovery of Sandu Tudor's work.
-Andrei Scrima played a significant part in Burning Pyre revivalism, publishing several new introductions to Father Daniil's preachings, including the 1991 Timpul Rugului Aprins ("Age of the Burning Pyre").
+Andrei Scrima played a significant part in Burning Bush revivalism, publishing several new introductions to Father Daniil's preachings, including the 1991 Timpul Rugului Aprins ("Age of the Burning Bush").
 In 1999, a neo-Orthodoxist publishing house (Editura Anastasia) issued Sandu Tudor's autobiography and other selected works: Ieromonahul Daniil Sandu Tudor.
 Another such venture (Editura Christiana) began putting out installments of his complete works.

 Tudor's exact date of death was still a mystery: various post-revolutionary sources have it that he most likely died in 1960, and specify that his place of burial was unknown.
 Other working theories located that event in 1962 or 1963.
 The matter was partly solved ca. 2006, when scholars were given clearance for selectively researching Securitate archives.
 In keeping with his renunciation of earthly possessions, Tudor left behind only a handful of personal belongings: a fufaika jacket, a pair of sandals, a brown shirt and a beret.
 All were marked as "3rd-class quality" goods.

 Although the general location of his burial is known, Daniil's grave was never rediscovered.
 According to one account, Aiud prisoners working on a ditch in the 1960s dug up a shackle-wearing skeleton, and were convinced that it belonged to their spiritual leader.
 The bodily remains are still judged irretrievable, and he is commemorated together with other prisoners with whom he presumably shares an improvised grave in Aiud.